-The computation of the surface pressure gradient with a rigid lid assumption requires to compute $\partial_t \psi$, the time evolution of the barotropic streamfunction. $\partial_t \psi$ is solution of an elliptic equation (I.2.4) for which two solvers are available, a Successive-Over-Relaxation (SOR) or a preconditioned conjugate gradient (PCG) [Madec et al. 1988, Madec 1990].
+The computation of the surface pressure gradient with a rigid lid assumption requires the computation of $\partial_t \psi$, the time evolution of the barotropic streamfunction. $\partial_t \psi$ is the solution of an elliptic equation (2.12) for which three solvers are available: a Successive-Over-Relaxation scheme (SOR), a preconditioned conjugate gradient scheme(PCG) [Madec et al. 1988, Madec 1990] and a Finite Elements Tearing and Interconnecting scheme (FETI) [Guyon et al. 1999a;b].
 The PCG is a very efficient method for solving elliptic equations on vector computers.
-It is a fast and rather easy to use method, which is an attractive feature for a large number of ocean situations (variable bottom topography, complex coastal geometry, variable grid spacing, islands, open or cyclic boundaries, etc ...).
-It does not require the search of an optimal parameter as in the SOR method.
-Nevertheless, the SOR has been kept because it is a linear solver, a very useful property when using the adjoint model of OPA.
+It is a fast and rather easy method to use; which are attractive features for a large number of ocean situations (variable bottom topography, complex coastal geometry, variable grid spacing, islands, open or cyclic boundaries, etc...).
+It does not require a search for an optimal parameter as in the SOR method.
+However, the SOR has been retained because it is a linear solver, which is a very useful property when using the adjoint model of NEMO.
+The FETI solver is a very efficient method on massively parallel computers.
+However, it has never been used since OPA 8.0.
+The current version in NEMO should not even successfully go through the compilation phase.

 The surface pressure gradient is computed in dynspg.F90.
-The default option is the use of PCG or SOR depending on nsolv (namelist parameter).
-At each time step the time derivative of the barotropic streamfunction is the solution of (II.2.3).
-Introducing the following coefficients :
+The solver used (PCG or SOR) depending on the value of nsolv (namelist parameter).
+At each time step the time derivative of the barotropic streamfunction is the solution of (2.29).
+Introducing the following coefficients: